 And then the conversation lapsed into an awkward silence.

-A team of four or five skilled people could build a credible State Token Platform prototype in a few months and have something production ready within a year.
-I did it with one hand tied behind my back.
+A team of three or four skilled people could build a State Token Platform prototype in a few months and have something production ready within a year.
+That is, if you're more interested in delivery than bureaucracy.
+Especially when using ChatGPT, it easily doubles project velocity.

 Comments